realityforge/gwt-cache-filter/README.md

 The project consists of two filters.
 The `GWTCacheControlFilter` adds the appropriate caching attributes to GWT generated files based on *.cache.* and *.nocache.* naming patterns.
-The `GWTGzipFilter` will serve a gzipped variant of a static file if one is present on the file system and the request specifies the "Accept-Encoding" http header to include "gzip".
+The `PreEncodedGzipFilter` will serve a gzipped variant of a static file if one is present on the file system and the request specifies the "Accept-Encoding" http header to include "gzip".
 The gzipped variant of the static file should exist on the file system with the same name as the resource but with ".gz" suffix.